Wrought Ironwork Finishes

 With most of our products you can opt for either a dark burnishes steel (formerly called natural black) or light burnished steel finish.

 Here’s a little guide to what these finishes are and how they are achieved - if you have any questions at all, we are here to help - just call us on 01226 766618 or or email email@example.com

-Our favourite finish.
-Natural black is the most traditional finish for forged iron and steel.
+Our favourite finish and the most traditional for forged iron and steel.
 It displays the finest textures of the metalwork.

-To achieve this finish, the surface of the metal is heated and oxidised to bring out the subtle black colour of hand-forged iron.
-It is then dipped in a hot beeswax finish.
+To achieve this finish, the surface of the metal is heated and oxidised to bring out the subtle colours and shades of hand-forged iron.
+It is then dipped in hot beeswax.
 As the wax cools it hardens to give a protective finish and can be left matt or buffed to a soft sheen.
 This process give a soft, barely black finish with attractive variegated patina.
 Blacksmiths have used beeswax to seal their metalwork for centuries – our own ‘special recipe’ beeswax finish is enhanced only slightly for modern times!